paolorotolo/happily/README.md

 # happily
-A simple Android Experiment you can control with smile STILL UNDER DEVELOPMENT - INCOMPLETE
+A simple Android Experiment you can control with smile <br>
+STILL UNDER DEVELOPMENT - INCOMPLETE